Crete City Park

 The first Living Christmas Tree in Crete was placed on the north side of the current library in 1923 to promote a giving spirit all year long, a concept created by Crete resident Florence Hazen Miller.
 The idea persevered as several trees replaced the original over the years.
 Crete community members rededicated a new tree in December of 2012 in City Park.

 Miller’s idea later reached the wife of President Calvin Coolidge and a National Christmas Tree was planted on the White House lawn in 1925.
 Many trees have been distributed around the world as a symbol of peace and unity.

 The City Park rose garden is located along Linden Ave.

 "Of Nebraska" Heart

 The heart sculpture was part of a public art project, Nebraska By Heart, for which dozens of hearts were painted or adorned with designs by artists and citizens from around the state and auctioned for charity in October 2017.
 The heart was placed in City Park in May 2018 in the circular area once occupied by the fountain.

-Michelle Hrbek's design features twelve women in traditional attire portraying cultures and ethnic groups, which relate to the state’s pioneering heritage and present day immigration.
+Michelle Hrbek's design features twelve women portraying cultures and ethnic groups, which relate to the state’s pioneering heritage and present day immigration.
 The women remain faceless to allow viewers the opportunity to see themselves within the representation.
 Hrbek teaches art at Lincoln Northeast High School and her husband’s parents are former Crete educators.